wayneIBM/vpc-on-classic/vpc-cli-reference.md

 **List all VPCs.**

-`ibmcloud is vpcs [--classic-access] [--json]`
+`ibmcloud is vpcs [--classic-access true | false ] [--json]`

 **Options**

 - `--classic-access`: This flag lists VPCs that have Classic access enabled.
-The default value is false.
+Enumeration type: true, false.
+If unspecified, it returns all VPCs with and without classic access enabled.
 - `--json`: Format output in JSON.

 ---